dvdsosa/cnnModel/README.md

 To force push this change to your remote repository:

 	git push origin +HEAD

+To see changes in a specific file:

+	git diff <file>

 ## The seven rules of a great Git commit message